Table Of Content

 - More poplar approach, meaning there is better support for it on the internet

-No matter how popular and beneficial responsive design is for your websites, there are a few cons we need to consider before choosing it for our websites.
+No matter how popular and beneficial responsive design is, there are few disadvantages of responsive design for mobile devices we need to consider before choosing it for our projects.

 - Longer load times compared to the adaptive approach